brefphp/bref/docs/deploy.md

 serverless deploy
 ```

-A `.serverless/` directory will be created.
-You can add it to `.gitignore`.

-While you wait for your stack to be created you can check out [the CloudFormation dashboard](https://console.aws.amazon.com/cloudformation/home).
-Your stack will appear there.

-If an error occurs, the root cause will be displayed in the CLI output.

-Once your application is deployed, you can launch the Bref Dashboard via the `vendor/bin/bref dashboard` command.
-The dashboard will help you see the functions deployed, their metrics and their logs.

 ## Automating deployments

-Deploying from your machine is not perfect:

-- it will deploy development dependencies from Composer
-- it will deploy development configuration
-- it will deploy all the files in the project directory, even those in `.gitignore`

-This works fine when testing, but for a production setup it is better to automate deployments.

 If you are using Gitlab CI, Travis CI, CircleCI or any tool of the sort you will want to automate the deployment to something like this: